 Can you handle jobs of any size?
 Two to twenty acres is our specialty at SLO GOATS & SHEEP.

 What’s the grazing time for an acre?
 Estimating completion time can be challenging.
 It depends on the density, height, and type of the vegetation, the number of adult grazers, and the season.
+For example, in July an acre with 100 animals will be grazed in a day or two.
+The same acreage in May, may take an entire week or two.
+It really depends on how green and thick the vegetation is and how many animals we place on the property.

 What do goats eat?
 A goat is a browser.
 If you let a herd of goats loose, they’ll run towards tall leafy plants and eat the flowers first and then strip the plant of leaves.
 Bay tree leaves are often ignored, while some oak tree leaves are especially popular.
 Goats eat stuff that people don’t want on their property, like ivy, mustard, nettles, poison ivy, poison oak, poison sumac, and thistles, especially yellow starthistle in all phases of its growth cycle – California’s #1 invasive species!

 Branches and trunks of trees and bushes won’t be eaten by goats or sheep.
 Flowers and leaves on those branches will be eaten, though.
-For example, the herd will eat poison oak leaves and young branches, but they don’t eat thick branches or trunks, nor do they kill the plant.
+For example, the herd will sparsely eat poison oak leaves and young branches, but they don’t eat thick branches or trunks, nor do they kill the plant.
 (To completely rid your property of poison oak or ivy, the plant’s roots must be dug out.)

-Let’s talk about poison oak.
-Goats and sheep will reluctantly consume poison oak.
-Think of it as the broccoli on the plate.
-It’s usually the last to be eaten.
 One consideration when we bid a job with lots of poison oak is human exposure.
 While the electric fencing is being installed, our employees are exposed.
 Furthermore, as the herd and LGDs traverse through the poison oak or ivy, the plant’s toxic oils are transferred to their coats.
-Consequently, as we interact with the herd and LGDs on a daily basis, we are exposed to poison oak even though we didn’t make contact with the plant.
+Consequently, as we interact with the herd and LGDs on a daily basis, we are exposed to the toxins even though we didn’t make contact with the plant.

 What’s involved in grazing my property with SLO GOATS & SHEEP?
 With SLO GOATS & SHEEP, you’ll get experienced goats and sheep, guard dog(s), and solar-powered electric fencing.
 In addition, a representative from SLO GOATS & SHEEP will visit every day to feed the dogs, fill the water trough, check the fences, and observe the herd’s mental and physical status.